PrimeO7/How-to-undervolt-AMD-RYZEN-5800X3D-Guide-with-PBO2-Tuner/README.md

 (For enthusiasts with an AIO or custom water cooling block) Get an AM4 cooler offset bracket (like from DerBauer); reportedly around 5-10 degrees improvement on core temps.

-Set higher Baseclock (really not recommended if you don't exactly know what it does and what problems can be caused by it)
+Set a higher baseclock (really dangerous if you don't exactly know what it does and what problems can be caused by it)
 # 9) Resources used
 - https://www.overclock.net/threads/corecycler-tool-for-testing-curve-optimizer-settings.1777398/